bitwes/Gut/documentation/docs/Input-Sender.md

 If you move the Godot window to a different monitor while tests are running it can cause input tests to fail.
 [This issue](https://github.com/bitwes/Gut/issues/643) has more details.

-## Signals
-* `idle` - Emitted when all events in the input queue have been sent.

-## Properties
-* `auto_flush_input` - Default false.
-You probably should not enable this.
-This can help work around not using `Input.use_accumulated_input`.
-In most cases, enabling this, means that objects under test will not receive events with the same timing they will when playing the game.
-* `mouse_warp` - Default false.
-When enabled, any mouse event will cause the actual mouse cursor to move to the location of the event.
-This is required for testing some events like mouse enter/exit.
-Moving the mouse while using this will likely cause tests to fail.
-* `draw_mouse` - Default true.
-Draws a mouse crosshair that also has button indicators.
-It's crude right now, but usefult.

-### Chaining Input Events
+### Chaining Input Events (Input Sequence)
-The `InputSender` methods return the instance so you can chain multiple calls together to script out a sequence of inputs.
-The sequence is immediately started.
-When the sequence finishes the `'idle'` signal is emitted.
+You can chain multiple calls together to script out a sequence of inputs, similar to how you would interact with a `Tween`.
+The sequence is immediately started, you do not have to explicitly start it.
+When the sequence finishes the `idle` signal is emitted.

 ```
 var player = Player.new()